De-Panther/unity-webxr-export/README.md

 You can [check the live demo here](https://de-panther.github.io/unity-webxr-export)

-This is a project based on Mozilla's [Unity WebXR Export](https://github.com/MozillaReality/unity-webxr-export) (from when it was WebVR export).
+This is a project based on Mozilla's [Unity WebXR Exporter](https://github.com/MozillaReality/unity-webxr-export) (from when it was WebVR exporter).

 WebVR and WebXR, while having lots in common, are different in the way they calling a frame, using controllers, and the fact the WebXR have the ground for support AR and not just VR.

 That, and the fact that I want to use more updated version of Unity Editor and tools/practices, made me to create this fork.

-I'm continuing to update this fork as an experimental project, Mozilla's repository is more stable, and I'll merge there features that I tested here.
+I'm continuing to update this fork, fix bugs and add features.

 I deleted all the docs, as they are no longer relevant.